dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 ![](https://i.imgur.com/FU1KSte.png)

 Some of the layers are also implemented on intermediary networking devices such as Routers.
-This is because the functionality associated with these layers is needed for a particular purpose such as: frame reception/transmission, packet routing etc.
+This is because the functionality associated with these layers is needed for a particular purpose such as frame reception/transmission or packet routing etc.

 The following slide shows how the complete set of layers are implemented on the end-hosts as well as on the intermediary networking devices.